 In 2011, in celebration of our 10th Anniversary, Transport Group launched a ten-year cycle of curated and commissioned works: The 20th Century Project.
-Each of the ten productions in this chronological cycle will explore the American experience and identity particular to each decadeof the 20th century.
-We are inviting some of today’s most significant theatre artists to join us in capturing transformational moments – historical, emotional, and cultural – of this pivotal time in America.
+Each of the ten productions in this chronological cycle will explore the American experience and identity particular to each decade of the 20th century.
+We are inviting some of today’s most significant theatre artists to join us in capturing transformational moments – historical, emotional, and cultural – in recent American history.
 Five of the productions in this cycle will re-imagine classic American works while five additional productions will tell new stories through commissioned plays and musicals about our collective past.

 Commission and Producer Opportunities Available for The 20th Century Project